code-knayam/angular_4/README.md

 # angular_4
-Practice code for angular 4
+Practice projects for angular 4